How creativity benefits everyone, even if you’re not an artist

 As little as 20 minutes a day has long lasting effects, according to Falla.
 She believes that finding time is about setting priorities, deciding what is important and being firm in saying no to everything else.
 Falla herself has a full time day job at a university, saying she works 50-60 hours a week and creates her art on the side.

 Creativity doesn’t have to be expensive or complicated.
 Falla invites us to start with daily journalling as the “key to unlocking your subconscious”.
-She recommends a daily exercise called the ‘Morning Pages’ which involves hand-writing three pages of stream-of-consciousness without stopping, every morning.
+She recommends a daily exercise called the ‘Morning Pages’ (from Julia Cameron’s book The Artist’s Way) which involves hand-writing three pages of stream-of-consciousness without stopping, every morning.
 The idea is to get whatever’s on your mind out of your head and down on paper.
 Over time, you'll be able to access your subconscious, unblock your creativity and enhance your personal growth.

 This journey is about self-expression, courage and allowing yourself to make mistakes.
 Measure progress, not perfection, and allow yourself a fresh start every day.